Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 on the conditions needed, Fixed
 - the flash message was not responsive, updated to a responsive text size
 - the google lighthouse found some performance issues regarding readability of label font and size, Fixed
+- found errors on the modal name in w3c validator - Fixed
+- found warnings in w3c validator for section heading - Fixed
+- the background image was fixed to 150vh showing only on half page on mobile - Fixed